Hellenic/wild-trails/README.md

 ## TODO

+- Make the basics playable and excellent
+  - [ ] Better UI for play screen
+  - [ ] On game master view, draw the pointing box and requested starting point, allow putting points only to the bounding box
+  - [ ] On AI point generation, ensure that points are within the bounding box
+- Continue on the future features
   - [ ] Start tuning the game point generation
+  - [ ] More rich events for points in addition to proximity check

 ## Getting Started